MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.22.2 - Bugfixes in use of javascript
 * 0.22.1 - Add use of BSON::Javascript in group() and map_reduce().
 * 0.22.0 - map_reduce() in MongoDB::Collection.
 * 0.21.0 - group() in MongoDB::Collection.